You are here

 Occupational therapy treatments are carried out by state licensed occupational therapists or state certified occupational therapy assistants.
 Some of the therapeutic interventions utilized are self care skills, joint range of motion and strengthening, independent living skills such as cleaning, cooking, home maintenance, job/vocational responsibilities, education regarding disability, adapted techniques, and splinting.
 Each plan of care is tailored to reflect the patient's goals.

 Inpatient occupational therapy is active on the acute, skilled, and rehab units of the hospital.
 Outpatient therapy is provided at the physical medicine building.
-Home health is also available and is located in the Augusta Community Care building on the hospital campus.
+Home Health care is also available and is located in the Augusta Community Care building on the hospital campus.